 Have you been to the places in your books?

-Yes, I’ve been lucky enough to live in Mexico and Central America for a number of years.
+Yes, I’ve been lucky enough to have lived in Mexico and Central America for a number of years.
 I’ve also lived in Europe and traveled in Africa and the South Pacific.
 Every place is a new source of culture and inspiration.

 Do you have a family?

 Yes, I am married and have 2 grown children.
 Our home is ruled by a naughty pup named Dutch and a gorgeous German Shepherd named Hazel.
 We own 7 ereaders and around 2000 print books.

 Are you Latina?